MarioVquero/MarioVquero/README.md

 * [Goofy Racers](https://github.com/RandomMexican/Goofy-Racers) on Ursina
 * [UFG](https://github.com/RandomMexican/FightingGameTEST), Unity Game where players compete to capture the opponents flag
 * [StoreAPI](https://github.com/RandomMexican/StoreAPI), project using a tutorial about Node.js
+* [Datastructures and Algorithms App](https://github.com/MarioVquero/DSandAlgoApp), Planned to be interactable as a kind of study tool

 Planned

-* Datastructures and Algorithms GUI showcase, Planned to be interactable
 * Game Engine using C++ and C
 * Video Game mods